-In the winter months of 2016, Claudia Gonzalez*, a mother of three living in Brighton Park, unexpectedly lost her job.
-Though she aggressively searched for alternative employment, she couldn’t keep up with rent payments for her apartment.
+When Claudia Gonzalez*, a mother of three living in Brighton Park, unexpectedly lost her job, she aggressively searched for alternative employment.
+But, for the time being, she couldn’t keep up with rent payments for her apartment.

 Caseworkers approach this work with the intention of creating a healthier environment for the students to learn and achieve.
 “You can’t do homework when the lights turn out in the shelter.
 When you know your parents are worried about paying rent, you can’t focus on school,” said Jenny Hansen, United Way of Metro Chicago’s senior manager of Safety Net and Basic Needs.
 “If you’re hungry, tired or stressed because of eviction, you can’t learn.
 If we want kids to be successful in school, we need to stabilize the family.”

 Upon enrolling in Brighton Park’s program, Claudia set three goals – to find employment, not to be evicted and to become more involved in her children’s interests.

 With the assistance of her case manager, Claudia spoke with her landlord about her situation, agreeing to avoid eviction while looking for a job.
 Her case manager also referred her to agencies where she received rental assistance to pay her overdue rent and utility bills.